-In this paper we present a novel approach to solve surface mesh denoising and inpainting problems.
-The purpose is not only to remove noise while preserving important features such as sharp edges, but also to fill in missing parts of the geometry.
-A discrete variant of the total variation of the unit normal vector field serves as a regularizing functional to achieve this goal.
-In order to solve the resulting problem, we present a novel variant of the split Bregman (ADMM) iteration.
-Numerical examples are included demonstrating the performance of the method with some complex 3D geometries.
+We present a novel approach to denoising and inpainting problems for surface meshes.
+The purpose of these problems is to remove noise or fill in missing parts while preserving important features such as sharp edges.
+A discrete variant of the total variation of the unit normal vector field serves as a regularizing functional to achieve these goals.
+In order to solve the resulting problem, we use a version of the split Bregman (ADMM) iteration adapted to the problem.
+A new formulation of the total variation regularizer, as well as the use of an inexact Newton method for the shape optimization step, bring significant speed-up compared to earlier methods.
+Numerical examples are included, demonstrating the performance of our algorithm with some complex 3D geometries.